 Green vs. Red has Lupin....
 Lupins chasing The Ice Cube, which turns out to be a source of nuclear power, and the creators use it to condemn the proliferation of nuclear weapons.
 All this seems out of place in a Lupin film until one remembers that Hayao Miyazaki has a similar anti-war, anti-nuclear stance.

 Hellblazer has always been a quintessentially British series, and as such is usually penned by authors from the isles.
 Starting with writer Jamie Delano and including Garth Ennis and Mike Carey, pretty much all the authors the series has had usually end up using the series as a vehicle to criticize and point out the worst aspects of British politics, economics and popular culture.
 Many storylines cover Margaret Thatcher's economic policies and her handling of The Falklands War, for example, and the general woes of British society are firmly analyzed and represented as equal or worse than any supernatural threat the protagonist himself faces.

 As Jhonen Vazquez's comic Johnny the Homicidal Maniac went on, more and more text began appearing that dealt with the main character's philosophical doubts, to the point that the panels would usually carry more text than drawings.

-As part of the legendary Creator Breakdown during the run of Cerebus, Dave Sim replaced parts of his comic with fine-print screeds detailing his legendary misogyny, which even diehard fans who continued to read the comic do their very best to ignore.
+As part of the legendary Creator Breakdown during the run of Cerebus the Aardvark, Dave Sim replaced parts of his comic with fine-print screeds detailing his legendary misogyny, which even diehard fans who continued to read the comic do their very best to ignore.